pairing4good/tdd-pact/consumer-todo-due/README.md

 # Purpose
-This application lists all of the available todo items ordered by the newest to oldest due date
+This application lists all of the available todo items ordered by due date

 # Start App